ETO Logo

 • The data are relatively high-level.
 This dataset was designed to orient non-specialists to the supply chain for advanced chips.
 It may be less relevant to professional supply chain managers, regulatory compliance analysts, or other specialists requiring very granular data.
 Read more >>

-• Some data may be out of date.
-Most of the dataset was compiled in 2020 using sources from the preceding several years.
-We believe it still gives a good overall picture of the global semiconductor supply chain.
-That said, some of the specific data points are almost certainly out of date already, and more will go stale over time.
+• Some data are out of date.
+As of July 2025, most of the supply chain segments represented in the dataset use 2024 market sizes and market shares.
+Some supply chain segments are out of date already (i.e., using 2019 data), and more will go stale over time.
 The dataset will be refreshed periodically, but the next update isn't scheduled yet.
 Read more >>

-• The country market share and company nationality data rely on company headquarters locations, making the tool less useful for research questions that depend on where production is physically happening.
+• The country market share and company nationality data rely on headquarters of the company's ultimate parent, making the tool less useful for research questions that depend on where production is physically happening.
 Read more >>

 Does it contain sensitive information, such as personally identifiable information?